 Shiplap siding refers to a type of wooden siding that is made out of board planks and it can be from any variety of wood.
 It gets its name from the construction technique used to bring it about.

 This technique for construction has been around for a long time.
-As a matter of fact, interestingly, this was even the construction technique of choice for different kinds of boats back then.
+Interestingly, this was even the construction technique of choice for different kinds of boats back then.
 The most notable one is the Vikings from Scandinavia.

 Its colorful history aside, shiplap siding is done by prepping every single wooden plank or board used.
 Each plank or board is carved with a groove cut on the side of the board.
 This makes it easy for each plank to overlap with the next one during installation.
 This overlapping effect will seal in your shiplap sliding pieces.